Nagasaki45/MPC-presentation/presentation.rst

 Criticism
 =========

-- Reproduction with other melodies (partly addressed in Palmer & Krumhansl 1987b).
+- Reproduction with other melodies (partly addressed by Palmer & Krumhansl 1987b).
+- Non musicians.
 - Reproduction with measurements other than judgment of completeness (e.g. same / different with pitch or temporal deviation).

 ----